KTOZ-FM

 KTOZ-FM (95.5 MHz), also identified on-the-air as Alice 95.5, is a radio station broadcasting a hot adult contemporary format.
 Licensed to Pleasant Hope, Missouri, United States.
-The station is currently owned by iHeartMedia, Inc. and licensed as iHM Licenses, LLC.
+The station is owned by iHeartMedia, Inc., through licensee iHM Licenses, LLC.

 Prior to Alice, KTOZ aired an alternative rock format as "Z95.5 The Edge - Springfield's New Rock Alternative".
 Prior to 1998 the station was known as "Channel Z95 - Springfield's Super Station".
-Past call sign: KZBE—known as "B95" which aired a classic hits format.
+Until 1996, it was KZBE "B95", which aired a classic hits format.

-Currently, the station airs shows from Ryan Seacrest, Johnjay & Rich, Clint Girlie, the latter being the station's program director.
+KTOZ-FM airs shows from Ryan Seacrest, Johnjay & Rich, and program director Clint Girlie.